itteco/iframely/README.md

 This package includes specific domain parsers for most popular publishers.
 YouTube, Facebook, Instagram, Twitter, SoundCloud, Google Maps, TED, Twitch and many more.
 See `/plugins/domains` folder.
 In addition, we cover many domains by whitelisting media thought the generic publishing protocols: [oEmbed](http://oembed.com/), [Open Graph](http://ogp.me/), [Twitter Cards](https://dev.twitter.com/docs/cards) and microformats.
 For the rest of URLs, you'll include have metadata and thumbnail images from those protocols.
 Use it to create your own URL previews.

 Iframely's [whitelist file](https://iframely.com/qa/whitelist.json) is fetched from our central database.
-The changes are update automatically in your instence by default.
+The changes are synced automatically to your instance by default.
 But you replace that with [your own whitelist](https://iframely.com/docs/whitelist-format) file.
 There should be over 1500 domains covered by the central whitelist.

 ## API endpoints